2 Pre-workshop

 distributions, you could use your package manager (e.g., for Debian/Ubuntu run

-), but we don’t recommend this approach as the versions provided by this are usually out of date.
+sudo apt-get install r-base, and for Fedorasudo yum install R), but we don’t recommend this approach as the versions provided by this are usually out of date.
 In any case, make sure you have at least R 3.3.1. - Go to the RStudio download page

 - Under Installers select the version that matches your distribution, and